OpenMDAO/OpenMDAO/openmdao/docs/features/recording/iterating_hierarchically.rst

         ...

-The Case Reader also has a :code:`get_cases` method, which provides a way to iterate over Driver and Solver cases in order with a choice of iterating hierarchically or flat (using the :code:`recurse` parameter).
+The Case Reader also has a :code:`get_cases` method, which provides a way to iterate over Driver and Solver cases in order with a choice of iterating in either a hierarchical or a flat manner (using the :code:`recurse` parameter).

 .. automethod:: openmdao.recorders.sqlite_reader.SqliteCaseReader.get_cases